Stable presentation length of 3-manifold groups: Examples of stable presentation length

 \begin{prop} \end{prop}

-\begin{proof} We consider a link in $T^2 \times [0,1]$ constructed by gluing of the piece in Figure \ref{fig:spl-link1} along faces of top and bottom, left and right.
-Let $M_{1,1}$ denote the complement of this link. $M_{1,1}$ can be decomposed into four ideal regular hexagonal pyramids (Figure \ref{fig:spl-gluing1}).
-Since a union of two ideal regular hexagonal pyramids can be decomposed into six ideal regular tetrahedra, $M_{1,1}$ is obtained from 12 ideal regular tetrahedra.
-Hence $\sT(M_{1,1}) = 6 \sT(M_1)$.
+\begin{proof} Let $M_{1,1}$ denote the complement of the link in Figure~\ref{fig:spl-d3link}.
+By taking the Hopf sublink consisting of the two components shown using thin lines, we regard $M_{1,1}$ as the complement of a link in $T^2 \times [0,1]$, which is constructed by gluing of the piece in Figure~\ref{fig:spl-link1} along the faces of top and bottom, left and right.

+The manifold $M_{1,1}$ can be decomposed into four ideal regular hexagonal pyramids as shown in Figure~\ref{fig:spl-gluing1}.
+Since the union of two ideal regular hexagonal pyramids can be decomposed into six ideal regular tetrahedra, the manifold $M_{1,1}$ is obtained from 12 ideal regular tetrahedra.
+Since the manifolds $M_{1,1}$ and $M_{1}$ are commensurable, we have $\sT(M_{1,1})/\sT(M_1) = \vol(M_{1,1})/\vol(M_1) =6$.

-Let $M_{m,n}$ be the $mn$-sheeted covering of $M_{1,1}$ which is the $m$-sheeted covering along $s$ and the $n$-sheeted covering along $t$ as Figure \ref{fig:spl-presentation1}.
-We obtain an explicit presentation of $\pi_1 (M_{m,n})$.
+Let $M_{m,n}$ denote the $mn$-sheeted covering of $M_{1,1}$ which is the $m$-sheeted covering along $s$ and the $n$-sheeted covering along $t$ as in Figure~\ref{fig:spl-gen1}.
+The diagram gives a Wirtinger presentation of $\pi_{1} (M_{m,n})$.
+We put a base point of $\pi_{1} (M_{m,n})$ at the upper left front point.
 The generators are

 and the relators are